 Encourage and practice self-awareness

 The flip side to personal self-awareness is institutional self-awareness.
-We need to audit and assess our practices as businesses and institutions to ensure that we don’t have discriminatory practices the value people disproportionally.
+We need to audit and assess our practices as businesses and institutions to ensure that we don’t have discriminatory practices that value people disproportionally.

 Acknowledge that people are different